395px

 Que en Suvla o Sud-El-Bar

-Y de las llanuras de Royal Meath
+Y desde las llanuras de Royal Meath

-Navegó a través del rocío de niebla
+Navegaban a través del rocío nublado

-Para aquellos que murieron que la marea de Pascua
+Por aquellos que murieron en esa Pascua

 En la primavera del año